sous-chefs/ntp/LIMITATIONS.md

 ### DNF/YUM (RHEL family)

-- RHEL 9 / Rocky Linux 9: `ntpsec` is available from EPEL 9, not from the base operating system repositories.
+- Enterprise Linux 9+: `ntpsec` is expected to come from EPEL 9 or an equivalent repository.
+This cookbook supports the packaged service once that repository is already configured.
 - Amazon Linux 2023: the published package list does not include `ntp` or `ntpsec`.